Home > Analyses > Industrials > W.W. Grainger, Inc.

 Score analysis

-The radar chart below displays key financial scores for W.W.
-Grainger, Inc., highlighting valuation, profitability, and leverage metrics:
+The radar chart below summarizes key financial scores for W.W.
+Grainger, Inc., highlighting strengths and weaknesses across multiple valuation and performance metrics:

 score analysis